mehdi6510/UserManagement/README.md

 ```
 * Show users list.
-* show details of one user
+* Show details of one user
 * Create new user
 * Update user
 * Delete user
 ```

-### Services and rest endpoints:
+### Services And Rest Endpoints:

-This app contains only one controller with five rest endpoints that ui interact with server through them.
+This app contains only one controller with five rest endpoints that UI interact with server through them.

 ```
 * Get all users - GET (http://localhost:8080/usermanagement/api/users)